 The most-extensively studied core promoter element in eukaryotes is a short DNA sequence known as a TATA box, found 25-30 base pairs upstream from the start site of transcription.
 Because eukaryotes have mitochondria and prokaryotes do not, eukaryotic cells contain mitochondrial DNA in addition to DNA contained in the nucleus and ribosomes.
 The mtDNA is composed of significantly fewer base pairs than nuclear DNA and encodes only a few dozen genes, depending on the organism.

-The eukaryotic DNA contains thousand of such replication origins.
-A This DNA is not transcribed much at all and may include DNA that is involved in chromosome structure.
+This DNA is not transcribed much at all and may include DNA that is involved in chromosome structure.
 Each of the three fractions contain a number of sequences that are sometimes called “junk” and can represent, for example, viruses that found their way into DNA in the past but were inactivated, leading to the fact that these sequences remain in the genome, but never express themselves.
 In eukaryotes, double stranded DNA is specially organized within a membrane bound nucleus to accommodate the cell's limited space.
 At the first level of compaction, DNA is wrapped tightly around specific proteins called histones.
 A histone core and the DNA wrapped around it are together known as a nucleosome.

 Utrymmen